DATA-606-2023-FALL-MONDAY/Patel_Kulin/docs/report.md

 10. G. Huang, Z. Liu, L. Van Der Maaten, and K. Q. Weinberger, “Densely Connected Convolutional Networks,” in 2017 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017, pp. 2261–2269. doi: 10.1109/CVPR.2017.243.
 11. F. Wang et al., “Residual Attention Network for Image Classification,” CoRR, vol. abs/1704.0, 2017, [Online].
 Available: http://arxiv.org/abs/1704.06904
 13. S. Woo, J. Park, J.-Y. Lee, and I.-S. Kweon, “CBAM: Convolutional Block Attention Module,” in European Conference on Computer Vision, 2018.

+Note: Farshad Safavi (fsafavi1@umbc.edu) and I conducted original research in the Sensorimotor Control Laboratory at UMBC (https://vinjamurilab.cs.umbc.edu) under the guidance of Prof. Ramana Vinjamuri.
+While our initial research involved extensive training and testing files with disorganized and repetitive code, I have chosen to revisit this project as my capstone for DATA 606.
+This decision allows me to leverage this work as a platform to demonstrate my mastery of Data Science, acquired during my Master's program.